-When available, the fair value of securities owned and securities owned - fractional shares is based on quoted prices in active markets.
+When available, the fair value of securities owned and securities owned, fractional shares is based on quoted prices in active markets.
 If quoted prices are not available, fair values are obtained from nationally-recognized pricing services, or other model-based valuation techniques such as the present value of cash flows.
-Level 1 securities primarily include U.S. treasury notes, equity securities, exchange trade funds (ETFs) and mutual funds traded in active markets.
-Level 2 securities primarily include state and municipal obligations, corporate bonds, government and U.S. agency.
-Level 2 other securities primarily consist of limit market securities.
+Level 1 securities primarily include U.S. treasury notes, equity securities and mutual funds traded in active markets.
+Level 2 securities primarily include corporate bonds, residential mortgage backed securities, commercial mortgage backed securities, asset backed securities, state and municipal obligations and U.S. agency and foreign government securities.
 The fair value of these Level 2 securities is based on a market approach with prices obtained from third party pricing services.
 Observable inputs used to value these securities can include, but are not limited to, reported trades, benchmark yields, issuer spreads and non-binding broker quotes.
+Other Level 2 securities include primarily unit investment trusts.